AdobeDocs/experience-platform.en/help/query-service/ui/user-guide.md

 ## Next steps

-Now that you know what features are available in [!DNL Query Editor] and how to navigate the application, you can start authoring your own queries directly in [!DNL Platform].
+Now that you know what features are available in Query Editor and how to navigate the application, you can start authoring your own queries directly in [!DNL Platform].
 For more information about running SQL queries against datasets in [!DNL Data Lake], see the guide on [running queries](../best-practices/writing-queries.md).